 Many computers come with programs and apps pre-installed; you might not even know they’re on your laptop.
 Or, you downloaded an app that you don’t use any more.
-Deleting these programs can free up disk space so it’s faster for your system to find the files you want.
+Deleting these programs can free up disk space so your system can find the files you want faster.

 To uninstall programs, follow these steps:

 - Click the Start menu or Windows button